spokenweb/swallow/README.md

 ![creators/contributors](/documentation/UI-creators.png)

-Idigeneous ontology nation names can also be added to describe creators/contributors:
+Idigeneous ontology nation names can also be added to describe creators/contributors.
+The widget searches to autocomplete for options from a controlled vocabulary file.

 ![indigenous nations ontology add-on widget](/documentation/UI-indigenous_nations.png)